 In 2008 our Paris gelateria opens.
 Our dream is to make each Grom store abroad a kind of ambassador for authentic quality Italian gelato.
 Proud to be introducing a quality Italian product, we decide to leave our sign in Italian: "Grom.
 Il gelato come una volta ".
-Today you can find Grom in more than eight countries with stores in cities that include Hong Kong, Los Angeles, Dubai and Osaka.
+Today you can find Grom in three continents: from Jakarta, Los Angeles, Dubai and Shanghai.

 The story of Guido and Federico, two guys who decide to bet everything on a bit of a crazy dream - make the best gelato in the world - and end up creating a highly successful international business with over 600 employees, has inspired many people to find the courage to dream .
 They decide to describe their adventure in a book: "Grom.
-Story of a friendship, some gelato and many flowers ", published by Bompiani.
-Download here:
+Story of a friendship, some gelato and many flowers "

 Our philosophy has always been that if we can't find anything anywhere that's good enough, then we'll make it ourselves.
-We wanted to cut gluten out of our gelato stores, but couldn't find anything in the market that met our standards so we set up our own Bakery, guided by the same spirit as when we make our gelato: making cones and biscuits, buying the best raw materials and keeping the label as short as possible.
+We wanted to cut gluten out of our gelato stores, but couldn't find anything in the market that met our standards so we start making cones and biscuits, buying the best raw materials and keeping the label as short as possible.

 A dream we've had for some time has finally come true: make real gelateria gelato available outside a gelateria.
 Is it possible to make a pre-packed gelato using the best possible ingredients without adding aromas, colouring agents or emulsifiers?
 Of course it is, it just depends how badly you want to!
 We did research, we experimented and - let's face it - made some mistakes, but in the end we managed to put pure, authentic Grom gelato in a tub.